 Banana freckle is a disease of banana leaves and fruit.
-This particular disease is caused by the Phyllosticta cavendishii fungus.
+It's caused by the Phyllosticta cavendishii fungus.
+The disease is a serious threat to the Australian banana industry.
+It also affects backyard growers.

 There is no risk to food safety or human health from eating bananas infected with this disease.